rossanodan/rossanodan/README.md

 # A blog by Rossano D'Angelo

-This repository contains the code of my personal blog, [rossanodan.me](https://www.rossanodan.me/).
+This repository contains the code of my blog, [rossanodan.me](https://www.rossanodan.me/).

 ## Authors